The AI redundancy fallacy

 SMEs are the skeleton

 When you cut SMEs to "optimise," you're not just losing headcount.
-You're eroding the very structure that keeps the business standing.
+You're eroding the structure that keeps the business standing.
 Processes break.
 Quality slips.
 Nobody knows why that customer always gets special handling.
 The skeleton gets weaker.

 Adopting AI isn't about reducing workforce.
 It's about streamlining process and giving SMEs room to breathe.